JoshLoecker/GirlsCodeLincoln/Spring 2024/README.md

 ## Lesson 16 - Keeping Time, Scheduling Tasks, and Launching Programs

 ### Learning Objectives
+- **Scheduling and Automation with Time Modules:** Understand the role of Python's time and datetime modules in scheduling programs to run at specific times or intervals.
+Learn to utilize time.time() for obtaining epoch timestamps and datetime for performing date arithmetic, formatting, and parsing with date information.
+- **Automating Program Execution:** Explore the time.sleep() function and its role in adding pauses to a program, especially when scheduling tasks.
+Discover methods to schedule programs for automatic execution, leveraging the scheduler provided by the operating system.
+- **Multithreading and Concurrent Execution:** Learn about the threading module and its use in creating multiple threads for concurrent execution of tasks, such as downloading multiple files simultaneously.
+Understand the importance of ensuring threads read and write only local variables to avoid potential concurrency issues.

 ### Weekly Projects
 - [Prettified Stopwatch](./Lesson%2016%20-%20Keeping%20Time%2C%20Scheduling%20Tasks%2C%20and%20Launching%20Programs/prettified_stopwatch.py)